isl-org/DirectFuturePrediction/README.md

 ## Remarks

-- For experiments in the paper we used a slightly modified ViZDoom version which provided the first post-mortem measrements.
-Surprisingly, this turns out to make a noticeable difference for training.
-For this reason the results with this code and default ViZDoom may slightly differ from the results in the paper.
+- For experiments in the paper we used a slightly modified ViZDoom version which provided a post-mortem measurement.
+This turns out to make a difference for training.
+For this reason, the results with this code and the default ViZDoom verson may differ slightly from the results in the paper.

-- Results may vary quite significantly across training runs: in our experiments, up to roughly relative 15%.
+- Results may vary across training runs: in our experiments, up to roughly 15%.

-- In battle scenarios reward provided by vizdoom is set to be simply the number of frags.
-For training the baseline approaches we did not use this reward provided by the environment, but rather a weighted average of the three measurements, same as for our approach.
+- In battle scenarios, the default reward provided by ViZDoom is the number of frags.
+For training the baseline approaches we did not use this reward, but rather a weighted average of the three measurements, same as for our approach, for a fair comparison.

 ## Troubleshooting